tomtomjhj/init.vim/notes.md

 * pandoc: command is broken: can't run it on multiple buffers
 * pandoc: math highlighting is broken in enumerate, in hard-wrapped lines
+    * enumerate itself is not broken.
+Because of the preceding 4 spaces, the line is recognized as a code block.
+    * `let g:pandoc#syntax#protect#codeblocks = 0` fixes it

 # motions